Have you made any eco friendly switches around your home lately?

 Being more eco conscious doesn’t have to be difficult!
 One simple switch to reduce household plastic waste is using laundry detergent sheets instead of powder or liquid detergent.

 Recently, I tried out Earth Breeze Laundry Detergent Eco Sheets and just had to share a review of my experience.
-If you decide you want to give Earth Breeze a try, you can use my referral code to get $10 off your first purchase.

 Pros & Cons of Earth Breeze